Azure/tflint-ruleset-azurerm-ext/docs/rules/azurerm_arg_order.md

-Recommend proper argument order within azurerm provider/resource/data blocks The arguments are split into the following types: head-meta (for-each/count, provider), required-az, optional-az, non-az-or-meta (the arguments of dynamic block and for future use), tail-meta (dynamic, lifecycle, depends_on)
+Recommend proper argument order within azurerm provider/resource/data blocks The arguments are split into the following types: head-meta (for-each/count, provider), required-attr, optional-attr, non-az-attr, required-block, optional-block, non-az-block (the arguments of dynamic/meta block or the block with args updated), tail-meta (lifecycle, depends_on)
 The arguments with different types would be sorted in the order above and split by a brank line, while the arguments with the same type would be sorted in alphabetic order.